chan-csu/SPAM-DFBA/docs/Installation.md

 # Installation

 There are multiple ways to install SPAM-DFBA.
 Before doing any installation it is highly recomended that you create a new environment for this project.
-After creating the virtual environment and activating it, one way for installation is to clone the ripository and pip install from the source files:
+***NOTE:*** *This package requires Python >= 3.10 After creating the virtual environment with Python >=3.10 and activating it, one way for installation is to clone the ripository and pip install from the source files:

 ```